Ring

 Licensing Agreement – PLEASE READ

-About Our Practice Tracks
+About Our Practice MP3s

-We have practice tracks for most of our unaccompanied small-ensemble handbell scores (up to sixteen bells).
+We have practice MP3s for most of our unaccompanied small-ensemble handbell scores (up to sixteen bells).
 For a small cost, you get a piano-plus-click-track audio version of the score.
-This provides a way for your group to hear what they’re playing with a guiding metronome.
-For our “dual-range” eight-bell scores, there are separate practice tracks …
+Your ensemble can use them to hear what they’re playing with a guiding metronome.
+There are separate G5-based and F5-based MP3s for our “dual-range” eight-bell scores. …

 What if you have nine (or ten, or eleven…) ringers?

-Are you considering our eight-, twelve-, or sixteen-bell music, but appear to have more ringers than are needed to play?
+Are you considering our eight-, twelve-, or sixteen-bell music, but apparently have more ringers than assignments?
 That’s a good problem to have, because it means you’re on the way to enjoying even more music!
-But if you have, say, nine ringers, that would appear to be too many for sixteen bells, …
+For instance, nine ringers would appear to be too many for sixteen bells, but not enough for three octaves.
+Fortunately, there …

-Six-Bell Music (Accompanied)
+Accompanied Six-Bell Music

 Eight-Bell Music